genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/rna-seq_spliced_mapping_star.png

-Now, let's look through the applications parameters:
+Now, let's look through the application parameters:

 #.
 "Enable two pass mapping mode" option is recommended for semsitive novel
    junction discovery.
 The idea is to collect the junctions founded in the